-- On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
-In Lithuania, in full-time equivalent terms, there are 10 students per staff member in general upper secondary programmes, lower than the OECD average.
+- of time is devoted to reading, writing and literature and 19% to mathematics at primary level compared to 14% each to both subjects at lower secondary level. - Teachers' salaries are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure category in formal education.
+In most OECD countries, the salaries of teachers in public educational institutions increase with the level of education they teach, and also with experience.
+On average, annual statutory salaries for upper secondary teachers in general programmes with the most prevalent qualification and 15 years of experience are USD 53 456 across the OECD.
+In Luxembourg, the corresponding salary adjusted for purchasing power is USD 112 008, which is equivalent to EUR 111 842. - On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
+In Luxembourg, in full-time equivalent terms, there are 9 students per staff member in general upper secondary programmes, lower than the OECD average.
 In vocational upper secondary programmes, in full-time equivalent terms, there are 9 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
 In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to be older.
-In Lithuania, 60% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
-Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 56% aged 50 or above (43% on average across the OECD).

-National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
+In Luxembourg, 31% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
+Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 28% aged 50 or above (43% on average across the OECD). - National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
 These national/central assessments and examinations take place at different grades and can have different periodicities, their contents may vary over years and/or across students and are not necessarily compulsory for students.
-In Lithuania, there is one national/central assessment at primary level, and one at lower secondary level.
-At upper secondary level, there are two national/central examinations that each student may be expected to take.
+In Luxembourg, there are at least two national/central assessments at primary level, and at least two at lower secondary level.
+At upper secondary level, there are two types of national examinations, where each student will take one of them depending on his/her educational programme.